berylkor/85692025_Churning_Customers/README.md

 ## Overview

-This repository contains a Jupyter Notebook (85692025_Churning_Customers.ipynb) that focuses on predicting customer churn using a Telco customer dataset.
+This repository contains a Jupyter Notebook, 85692025_Churning_Customers.ipynb that focuses on predicting customer churn using a Telco customer dataset.
 The notebook covers the entire data analysis and modeling pipeline, from importing the dataset to training an artificial neural network.
-The key steps include data preprocessing, feature engineering, exploratory data analysis, and the implementation of an artificial neural network using Keras.
+The key steps include data preprocessing, feature engineering, exploratory data analysis (EDA), and implementing a Keras ANN.

 # Content
 Importing Datasets:

-The notebook begins with importing the necessary libraries and loading the Telco customer churn dataset.
+The notebook begins with importing the necessary libraries and loading the customer churn dataset.

 Relevant Features:
 Drops irrelevant columns and performs label encoding on the target variable ('Churn').
 Handles missing values in the 'TotalCharges' column.